spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/40-remove-clusters.md

 # Delete a Cluster

 When you delete a cluster it results in the removal of all compute instances and associated resources created for the cluster.
-To perform a cluster deletion, use the following steps.
+Use the following steps to delete a cluster.

 # Prerequisites